epics-base/p4p/documentation/gw.rst

 In order to shield the Python testChannel() handler from repeated reconnect attempts for denied PVs, a list of blocked PVs, IPs, and pairs of PV and IP is maintained in C++ code.
-Sequence requests matching one of these three criteria will be ignored without calling testChannel().
+Search requests matching one of these three criteria will be ignored without calling testChannel().

 p4p.gw Frontend